-Academic and health information pertinent to each PBT student is maintained by the PBT Program in the Program Director's office.
-The files are maintained 5 years, and may be moved to the secured storage room in the Don Allen Building.
-After 5 years, the files are destroyed according to college policy.
+Health information pertinent to each PBT student is maintained by the PBT Program Director in the Don Allen Health Science storage room after graduation.
+The Program ADMIN maintains the health records of a current class at any given time.
+Academic student records are maintained in the Program Director's office for 5 years.
+After 5 years, the files are destroyed according to college policy by shredding.

 Students can access their academic and health files by arranging an appointment with the PBT Department Chair to review these records.
 Students are expected to keep their file information current in case emergency notification becomes necessary.
-Student files are stored to protect the file and the information contained in the file.
 Any public inquiries concerning a student will be referred to the Program Director.